 Q: Are interpreters and translators subject to background checks?

-A: At iTi, yes, all of our linguists undergo background checks prior to being on-boarded.
-Interpreters who don't adequately pass the background check are not hired for use.
+A: At iTi, yes, all of our linguists undergo background checks prior to being hired.
+We do not hire interpreters who don't adequately pass a background check.

 Q: How much lead time do you need for interpreter services?

 A: While we prefer as much lead time for interpreters as possible, we understand that last minute needs arise.
 We are able to provide an in person interpreter with as little as 1-hour notice.

 In the case of an emergency or if an in person interpreter isn't available, we suggest using an over the phone interpreter or video remote interpreter.

 Q: Can we just use a bilingual staff member for interpretation?

 A: If they have had their language proficiency tested and are trained as an interpreter, yes.

 However, many times this is not the case.
 If they have no training as an interpreter in the language you are asking them to interpret, it is dangerous to use them as it can open you up to malpractice lawsuits and civil rights lawsuits.